Immaculata

 Information and Communications Technology

-We are pleased to offer all students of Immaculata Regional High School access to the school’s computers, computer network and the Internet.
-In grade 8, computer use is integrated into all the subject areas.
-In grades 9-12, separate courses are available for students.
+We are pleased to offer all students of Immaculata Regional High School access to the school's computers, computer network and the Internet.
+Courses are offered in each grade and are available to all students.

 Social Studies 8, 9, 10 and 11 are courses required for high school graduation.
 The content varies with each grade level but geographic and historical focus is common as is the teaching of the knowledge and skills necessary to master the next grade level.
 Current events are stressed throughout the grades.
-The Social Studies Department also offers the following electives: Geography 12, History 12 and Law 12.
+The Social Studies Department also offers the following electives: Social Justice 12 and Law 12.

 English